SBA 7(a) Loans: The Essential Guide

 While down payments are not an expense over and beyond the borrowing amount, it is an expense you must account for when applying for an SBA Loan.
 The SBA prefers to work with business owners willing and able to invest equity in their company.

-Most lenders require a down payment between 10%-20%.
-In addition, the SBA also requires the lender to put up capital in the loan.
+Most lenders require a down payment of between 10% and 20%.
+Additionally, the SBA requires the lender to provide capital to secure the loan.
 In this way, all three parties – the borrower, the SBA, and the lender – share some risk with the loan.

 This completes the three components of the loan as defined by the SBA:

-• The Bank Loan: The portion of the loan that SBA doesn’t guarantee.
+• The Bank Loan: The portion of the loan that the SBA doesn’t guarantee

 What are the Requirements for an SBA 7(a) Loan?

-The SBA sets specific requirements for borrowers, and each lender might include additional requirements.
-In general, businesses need good to excellent credit, healthy cash flow, two years in business, and substantial annual revenue.
+The SBA sets specific requirements for borrowers, and each lender may also impose additional requirements.
+In general, businesses require good to excellent credit, a healthy cash flow, at least two years of operation, and substantial annual revenue.
+Eligibility for SBA 7(a) loans requires the business to be a for-profit entity and to meet the SBA’s size standards.

 Approved businesses that UCS works with generally meet these minimum requirements: